vasuchettyphd/rag_tutorial/README.md

 The goal of this project is to build a simple RAG (Retrieval-Augmented Generation) model and deploy it.
 To begin, let's start out with some definitions to better understand the principles behind RAG models as well as some of the foundational architecture we will use to quickly deploy it.
 We will use Docker to make it easy to deploy in any environment, OpenSearch for storing external data, and Streamlit to interact with the model.

-Note that the code used in this project as well as the documentation for this README was generated using [ChatGPT 4o](https://chatgpt.com/) before being edited and tested by a human.
+Note that most of the code used in this project as well as the majority of the documentation in the appendix of this README was generated using [ChatGPT 4o](https://chatgpt.com/).
+A human reviewed and tested all the content to ensure it worked correctly and explained the concepts well.

 ### Table of Contents
 - [Project](#project)